dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 13 - RL (Learning).md

 The authors combine perception system and control policy, which does not require full state information of the object.

 ## How the idea is implemented
+The pose estimation is pretrained using dataset of camera images of varied positions of objects int

 ##  How is success proved and measured?